lammps/lammps/doc/src/Intro_citing.rst

 Core Algorithms
 ^^^^^^^^^^^^^^^

-Since LAMMPS is a community project there is not one single publication or reference that describes **all** of LAMMPS.
-There are publications describing the core of LAMMPS, but then also publications describing the algorithms and methods it implements or the software that it has interfaces to.
+The paper mentioned below is the best overview of LAMMPS, but there are also publications describing particular models or algorithms implemented in LAMMPS or complementary software that is has interfaces to.
 Please see below for how to cite contributions to LAMMPS.

 .. _lammps_paper:

-The canonical publication that describes the basic features, the source code design, the program structure, the spatial decomposition approach, the neighbor finding, basic communications algorithms, and how users and developers have contributed to LAMMPS is:
+The latest canonical publication that describes the basic features, the source code design, the program structure, the spatial decomposition approach, the neighbor finding, basic communications algorithms, and how users and developers have contributed to LAMMPS is:

   `LAMMPS - A flexible simulation tool for particle-based materials modeling at the atomic, meso, and continuum scales, Comp.
 Phys.
 Comm. (accepted 09/2021), DOI:10.1016/j.cpc.2021.108171 <https://doi.org/10.1016/j.cpc.2021.108171>`_

-So any project using LAMMPS or a derivative application that uses LAMMPS as a simulation engine should cite this paper.
+So a project using LAMMPS or a derivative application that uses LAMMPS as a simulation engine should cite this paper.
 The paper is expected to be published in its final form under the same DOI in the first half of 2022.

-The original publication describing LAMMPS in its early implementations is:
+The original publication describing the parallel algorithms used in the initial versions of LAMMPS is:

   `S. Plimpton, Fast Parallel Algorithms for Short-Range Molecular Dynamics, J Comp Phys, 117, 1-19 (1995). <http://www.sandia.gov/~sjplimp/papers/jcompphys95.pdf>`_